North Carolina Workplace Injury Statistics

 - Agriculture, forestry, fishing and hunting (6.6 %)

 - Local government (4.0 %)

 Because the classifications are quite broad, it is somewhat difficult to draw conclusions from these figures, but they certainly communicate that occupational injuries stretch across a large swath of the North Carolina workforce.

-To learn more about the legal rights of workers, contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311.
+To learn more about the legal rights of workers, contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311.